by Dr. Lawrence Wilson

 Yes, you can combine them together, but these are often difficult food combinations, so they are hard on digestion.
 People who eat this way often have low phosphorus levels on their hair tests, telling us that these proteins do not rebuild the body as well.

 Very low in etheric energy.
 This is a much more subtle problem with all vegetarian diets.
 It has to do with a subtle form of energy that is found in some foods, but not others.

-The foods with the highest amounts of this type of energy are meats, eggs and whole grains, in that order.
-The foods with the least of this type of important energy are fruits, nuts, seeds and raw vegetables.
+The foods with the highest amounts of this type of energy are meats, eggs, whole grains and cooked vegetables.
+The foods with the least of this type of important energy are fruits, nuts, seeds, and dairy products, especially milk.